nigelarue/06_Dirt_Sniffer5000/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

+## Contributing

+App created by Nigel LaRue.
+If you would like to submit a ticket please visit the repository link above or to contact me directly, please email me [here](mailto:larue.nigel91@gmail.com).